kintohub/kintohub-docs/docs/introduction/try-deploying/nodejs-app.md

 Well done!
 Your KintoBlock is now created and built.

 In a typical application you're likely to create multiple KintoBlocks, with each having their own characteristics.
-For this quick-start, we'll keep it simple and proceed with the deployment.
+For this quick-start, we'll keep it simple and proceed with the project.

 ## Ready to deploy